 While most of our experts claimed to look into search intent themselves, here at Surfer, we decided to base our study on big data and automation.
-The model from the research is a part of Content Planner as well to recognize search intent for a single-page topic cluster.
+The model from the research is a part of Keyword Research Tool as well to recognize search intent for a single-page topic cluster.

 The main goal of utilizing machine learning in this process is to analyze SERPs and point out the changing intents continually.
 Analyzing search intent by hand will tell you what works for your one particular keyword now.

 In fact, we’re going to explore the automation of search intent analysis further so you can spot trends and intent changes.